hydraulic-software/conveyor/guidebook/docs/configs/index.md

 **`app.description`** A one line summary of what the software does.

 **`app.license`** The name of the copyright license the app is under, defaulting to `Proprietary`.
 Open source apps should use an [SPDX identifier](https://spdx.org/licenses/) here to qualify for a free license.

-**`app.revision`** The version of the config file itself.
-This can be incremented if you change the package definition but not the underlying software.
-It should be set to zero again when the underlying software version changes.

 **`app.contact-email`** An email address used when a package system requires one.
 Defaults to `nobody@${app.site.host}` (where the host may be taken from the `app.site.base-url` URL).